Chrism Masses 2020

 To indicate your attendance please fill in the form and return it to Catherine by post or by e-mail.

 Chrism Masses 2019

 Posted on the 11th Mar 2019 in the category Events

-As we enter the season of Lent, I want to send you all - all priests and deacons affiliated to The Society and others in our parishes - my prayers that Lent will once more be a blessing, a real springtime in our priestly discipleship.
-During it let us all pray for one another, and for our witness in the Church of England, with a new intensity and focus.
+During this season of Lent, I want to send you all - all priests and deacons affiliated to The Society and others in our parishes - my prayers that this season will once more be a blessing, a real springtime in our priestly discipleship.
+During it let us all pray for one another, and for our witness in the Church of England, for a new intensity, focus, and dedication.

 We shall next meet in large numbers during Holy Week, and I hope that you look forward to the Chrism Masses as much as I do.
 It is my hope that both clergy and laity will gather in greater numbers this year.

-I trust that you will make attending the Chrism Mass this year the personal ministerial priority it should be, and encourage all other priests and deacons associated with your parish or community to do so too.
+I trust that attending the Chrism Mass is a personal ministerial priority, and encourage all other priests and deacons associated with your parish or community to do so too.

-It is, of course, customary for priests to concelebrate the Chrism Mass with the Bishop, and therefore - to help all concerned with preparations - a pre-addressed reply form is downloadable from this website.
-Please fill it outand return to my office (either by post or by e-mail) - as soon as possible, but by Monday 27 March at the latest.
+It is, of course, customary for priests to concelebrate the Chrism Mass with the Bishop, and therefore - to help all concerned with preparations - a form is included on this web page.
+Please fill it out and return to my office - as soon as possible, but by Monday 1 April at the latest.

 This will help us here in the office, and the local priests liaising with cathedral staff, to ensure that enough vestments, service papers, sets of oils etc are provided.

-If you cannot, for some reason, be present, I would be grateful if you would write to me and say so.
-If any of you knows of a sick or elderly priest who cannot be present, please would you let me know.
+b) if any of you knows of a sick or elderly priest who cannot be present, please would you let me know.